-We’re going to take a look at Les Paul three-way switch wiring, and because Gibson electronics are different than what we have been looking at so far, we’ll take a look at the rest of the circuit as well.
-We’ll look at the two humbuckers, the three-way switch, two Volume controls, two Tone controls, two capacitors, and the output jack.
+Let’s take a look at Les Paul three-way switch wiring.
+While we’re at it, we’ll take a look at the rest of the circuit as well — the two humbuckers, the three-way switch, two Volume controls, two Tone controls, two capacitors, and the output jack.

 There are two humbucker pickups and we will wire both of them up the same way.
 Each pickup is going to have five wires: Bare, Green, White, Red, and Black.
-If you have different colors than the ones presented here you might have to look up your specific pickups’ “Wiring Code.”
+If you have different colors than the ones presented here, you might have to look up your specific pickups’ “Wiring Code.”
 The pickups have this many wires because the humbuckers are actually two single coil pickups and these wires give you access to each of the coils.
 This allows you to split the pickups or wire them in other unique ways.
-We are just going to worry about the standard way for right now.
+We’re just going to worry about the standard configuration in this guide.

-You want to solder together the Red and the White wires and tape them off.
-You want to solder together the Green and the Bare wires.
+Solder together the Red and the White wires and tape them off, then solder together the Green and the Bare wires.
 This is your ground wire.
 The Black wire is the Hot wire.
 (Fig 1)

 The Gibson Les Paul circuit gives each pickup its own Volume and Tone control, and now that we have the Hot and the Ground wire from each pickup we can wire them to the Volume control the same as we would a single coil pickup.

 If you hold the Volume pot upside down with the tabs pointing down, we can number them 1, 2, and 3.
 Solder the Hot wire of the neck pickup to Tab 1 of the neck Volume control.
 Solder a wire from Tab 3 of the neck Volume control to the back of the neck Volume control.
 Solder the Ground wire from the neck pickup to the back of the neck Volume control.
 Do the same thing for the bridge pickup and the bridge Volume control.
 (Fig 2)